 Subsidiaries where control does not rest with the parent -- If control of a majority-owned subsidiary does not rest with the parent bank because of legal or other reasons (e.g., the subsidiary is in bankruptcy), the subsidiary is not to be consolidated for purposes of the report.
 Thus, the bank's investment in such a subsidiary is not eliminated in consolidation but will be reflected in the reports in the balance sheet item for "Investments in unconsolidated subsidiaries and associated companies" (Schedule RC, item 8) and other transactions of the bank with such a subsidiary will be reflected in the appropriate items of the reports in the same manner as transactions with unrelated outside parties.
-Additional guidance on this topic is provided in accounting standards, including Financial Accounting Standards Board Statement No. 94 and SEC Staff Accounting Bulletin No. 92.
+Additional guidance on this topic is provided in accounting standards, including FASB Statement No. 94 and Securities and Exchange Commission (SEC) Staff Accounting Bulletin No. 92.

-Trust accounts -- For purposes of the Reports of Condition and Income, the reporting bank's trust department is not to be consolidated into the reporting bank's balance sheet or income statement.
-However, information concerning the bank's trust activities must be reported in Schedule RC-T, Fiduciary and Related Services, beginning December 31, 2001.
-Assets held in or administered by the bank's trust department and the income earned on such assets are excluded from all of the other schedules of the Reports of Condition and Income except when trust funds are deposited by the trust department of the reporting bank in the commercial or some other department of the reporting bank.
+Trust accounts -- For purposes of the Call Report, the reporting bank's trust department is not to be consolidated into the reporting bank's balance sheet or income statement.
+However, information concerning the bank's trust activities must be reported in Schedule RC-T, Fiduciary and Related Services.
+Assets held in or administered by the bank's trust department and the income earned on such assets are excluded from all of the other schedules of the Call Report except when trust funds are deposited by the trust department of the reporting bank in the commercial or some other department of the reporting bank.